 Because we are concerned about product and take pride in our birds, we brood our turkeys on farm.
-Our pasture-raised poults are delivered to our farm from Jenks Hatchery in Junction City the day they are hatched.
-They are placed in a highly automated greenhouse brooder for 5-6 weeks and then moved onto pasture, where they are kept in transitional mobile shelters which are moved daily until the birds are of sufficient size and conditioned to the outdoors.
-From here they are transitioned to pasture.
+The birds are delivered to our farm as 2 day old poults and then housed in a greenhouse brooder for 5-6 weeks until they are feathered out and old enough to be moved onto pasture.

 While organic is all about the DNA of the organisms consumed by an animal, pasture-raised is all about their lifestyle–the type and variety of vegetation they consume, the amount of time they spend out of doors, the quality of their environment, the extent of their roaming area, and the amount of new forage they have access to.
 All of this impacts the quality of the meat.

 Pasture-raised turkey is rich in flavor and nutrients.
 All the exercise and clean living produces a lean, flavorful turkey that is tender, juicy, all natural, and antibiotic free.
 Our small batches are hand-processed, water chilled, and then frozen for the holidays.
 We never put in any additives.

 Grass is not fatty.
 Eating grass from pasture also naturally monitors eating since the birds can’t eat beyond what is there.
 Because of this, and because grazing requires the animal to move, pastured meats are lower in fat than their confinement equivalents.
 They are also richer in Omega-3s, CLA, and Vitamin E, while decreasing pro-inflammatory Omega-6 fatty acids.
 Combine this with turkey’s naturally lean profile and availability in both cuts and ground, and you have a protein that can’t be beat!